A Woman in Berlin: Characters

 The Widow lives with the Narrator and Herr Pauli throughout the occupation of the Soviets.
 She is a fifty-year-old woman who lived a more bourgeois proper life before the war.
 During the occupation she shares house tasks and worries with the Narrator and understands the sexual relationships the Narrator has.
-The Widow looks up to Herr Pauli and eventually asks the Narrator to move out when Herr Pauli is frustrated of sharing food with the Narrator.
+The Widow looks up to Herr Pauli and eventually asks the Narrator to move out when Herr Pauli is frustrated with sharing food with the Narrator.